dannyqnguyen/eyewash/README.md

 ## Project Description

 With the advent of powerful cameras within smartphones, photography is becoming more commonplace.
 With this increased usage, more people will find themselves with an amazing picture and be disappointed due to it being ruined by unwanted blemishes.
-However, current ways to remove blemishes such as redeye require manual work to apply the appropriate effect
+However, current ways to remove blemishes such as redeye require manual work to apply the appropriate effect.

 Example of using a current app to remove redeye blemish: